Calbiga: Tourism

 Langun-Gobingob Caves (Barangay Panayuran): The largest cave system in the Philippines, reputed to be the second largest in Asia and the world's third largest karst formation, is 7 km. long with an area of 900 square km.
 The area is composed of at least 12 interconnected caves.
 Locals believe that the caves are home to ancient primordial spirits and the spirits of Waray ancestors, making the caves one of the most sacred zones in Samar.

 Lulugayan Falls and Rapids (Barangay Literon): Hundreds of waterfalls cascade down the 14-kilometer rapids from the source at Lake Kalidongan to the Calbiga River.
 The most majestic and panoramic is the Lulugayan Falls at Barangay Literon Correche.
 Approximately fifty meters wide, Lulugayan Falls has been dubbed by tourists as a Mini Niagara.

 Kalidongan Lake (Barangay Caamlongan): The eternal spring—the mythical crater-like lake, 90–100 meters in diameter, lined with clean white limestone.
 Its clear, fresh water endlessly flows down the rapids, onto the Calbiga River and Maqueda Bay.

 Maqueda Bay and Mangrove Forests: The richest spawning grounds in Eastern Visayas for Fish and crustaceans and one of the pillars of the island's economy.

 Calbiga River: The river is the town's thriving lifeline.
 Small bancas daily go upstream and loaded with native merchandise.
 It serves 17 barangays as transport byway and water source.

 Kanyawa Caves (Barangay Caamlongan): A little farther to the east is another huge caves system recently explored by French and Italian spelunkers.
 The caves system consists of fifteen galleries of distinctive features and underground rivers, and numerous stalactites and stalagmites.

-Children's Play Area and Nature Park (Barangay Bacyaran): The first phase of the Calbiga Nature Park will also include a Visitor's Center, Multi-purpose Pavilion, Amphitheater, Boardwalk and many more.
+Children's Play Area and Nature Park (Barangay Bacyaran): The first phase of the Calbiga Nature Park will also include a Visitor Center, Multi-purpose Pavilion, Amphitheater, Boardwalk and many more.